xjrga/xjrga.github.io/docs/main/_sources/author/index.rst.txt

 ---------

 * B.Sc. in Food Engineering from ITESM
+* M.Sc. in Nutrition (Incomplete) from Texas A&M University
 * M.Sc. in Operations Management/ Life Cycle Engineering from Texas A&M University
 * M.Sc. in Management Information Systems from University of Arizona

+Incomplete will be completed at a later time.